Cosmic Mugs are:

 - Functional: 100% non-toxic, dishwasher and microwave safe.

 - Handcrafted: I make each pot from a lump of Stoneware clay on a pottery wheel.
-I create consistent shapes that hold a medium cup of coffee, about 15-17 ounces.
+I create consistent shapes that hold roughly a medium cup of coffee, about 14-18 ounces, since every mug is unique.

 - Complex: Every mug is brushed with up to six different glaze colors.